GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

    kubectl get pods -n default -w
    ```

+   In case of any issues, you can check the logs of the pods using `kubectl logs <pod-name> -n default`.
+Then, after changing the values, you can update the Helm release using `helm upgrade` command with the same arguments as the `helm install` command.

 ## Access the Flyte Dashboard

 At this point, the Flyte dashboard is not exposed to the internet.
 Let's access it using Kubernetes port forwarding.